 • advanced persistent threats (APTs),

 For each threat, an analysis is made of the impact and context and suggested controls and mitigations are described.
 An overview matrix listing the threats with the main controls and mitigation measures is provided in Annex I.

 The description of the threats is followed by a section that elaborates on how the identified threats impact payment-relevant processes: On-boarding/ Provisioning, Invoicing/ Request-to-Pay, Initiation/ Authentication, and Execution.

-The types of fraud related to specific payment instruments (cards, Single Euro Payments Area ( ) schemes - Credit Transfer, Direct Debit, Instant Credit Transfer - and mobile wallets) and supporting schemes such as Request-to-Pay, are described in the next section while conclusions are presented in the final section.
+The types of fraud related to specific payment instruments (cards, Single Euro Payments Area (SEPA) schemes - SEPA Credit Transfer, SEPA Direct Debit, SEPA Instant Credit Transfer - and mobile wallets) and supporting schemes such as SEPA Request-to-Pay, are described in the following section while conclusions are presented in the final section.

-The report attempts to create awareness amongst stakeholders involved in the payments domain to allow them to adopt proper measures to prevent payment fraud.
+The report attempts to create awareness amongst stakeholders involved in payments to allow them to decide on possible mitigating measures to prevent fraud.